Category

 ◆An Artwork Born in the 21st Century

 In 'Art Thinking for 13-Year-Olds and Up', it defines the artist's creative process as "observing the world through your own unique perspective," "generating your own answers," and "thereby creating new questions."
-Centered around six masterpieces by 20th-century artists, it explains how artworks are born and what lies at their core, all told in an exciting, engaging style.
+Centered around six masterpieces by 20th-century artists, it explains how artworks are born and what their core essence is, all told in an exciting, engaging style.

 While the book's genre is clearly "Art & Fine Arts," I found its content deeply relevant to me as a business professional.
 It also generously incorporates Ms. Suenaga's insights, naturally drawing attention to the appeal of "Ms. Suenaga herself."
 And at the book's end, there's this sentence:

 In closing, I want to express my gratitude to my family, who always prioritized my curiosity above all else, even though their approach to my education was often unplanned and exploratory.
-I often reflect on how the best education I ever received came from them.
+I often reflect on how the education my family gave me was truly the best possible.

 I want to share the story of the "beginning" that connects to this "end" – Episode 0, so to speak.
-I'm transcribing it almost exactly as Mr. Suenaga shared it in the interview, so please savor it in its entirety.
+I'll transcribe it almost exactly as Mr. Suenaga shared it in the interview, so please savor it in its entirety.

-When I started high school, I became incredibly eager to go overseas.
+When I entered high school, I became incredibly eager to go overseas.
 My parents had absolutely no financial means to travel abroad and had never been themselves.
 So, for me, overseas was truly an unknown place.
-The very idea that there were places different from Japan felt incredibly mysterious.
+The very idea that places different from Japan existed felt incredibly mysterious.
 So, I got a part-time job at a supermarket, saved about 300,000 yen over a year, and went on a 10-day short stay to England.
 That turned out to be another great experience.
-I realized that the way I think now, my perspective, and what I consider common sense—they can be completely different!
+I realized that the way I think now, my perspective, and what I consider common sense can be completely different!
 Discovering that was thrilling and exciting.
-Whether it's foreign culture or art, that feeling of being drawn to the diversity of perspectives is something that connects to who I am today.
+Whether it's foreign culture or art, that attraction to diverse ways of seeing things connects directly to who I am today.

 When I solemnly consulted my seminar professor about it, he said, "Either one is fine, isn't it?"
 I thought that was a pretty vague answer, but he continued, "However, once you choose one, I think you should completely forget about the one you didn't pick and move forward on the path you chose."
 It didn't really resonate with me at the time, but looking back now, I realize it was a great message.
-I've come to interpret it as meaning that since countless choices will arise in the future, rather than agonizing over which is better during the planning stage, I should be honest with my feelings, go with the flow, and take things as they come.
-I ultimately chose teaching, but looking back, I see that in both my elementary and junior high school yearbooks, I wrote "I want to be a school teacher."
+I've come to interpret it as meaning that since countless choices will arise ahead, rather than agonizing over which is better during the planning stage, I should be true to my feelings, go with the flow, and take things as they come.
+I ultimately chose teaching, but looking back, both my elementary and junior high school yearbooks had me writing "I want to be a school teacher."
 And in story form, no less (laugh).
-It really made me think that everything is connected.
+It really made me think everything is connected.

-I became a middle school art teacher, and it's so incredibly enjoyable that I truly feel it's my calling.
+I became a junior high school art teacher, and it was so incredibly enjoyable that I truly felt it was my calling.
 I'm sure many people who become school teachers feel that same sense of fulfillment.
 While there are times spent with fellow teachers (adults), fundamentally, you're constantly interacting with the kids.
-Junior high school has this intense energy—crying, laughing, getting angry—like nothing I'd ever experienced before.
+Junior high is filled with an intensity—crying, laughing, getting angry—like nothing I'd ever experienced before.
 Repeating cycles of meeting and parting, those few years flew by in the blink of an eye.
 Of course, it wasn't all fun; there were struggles and conflicts, like disagreements over educational policies.
 Even so, overall, I felt becoming a teacher was the right choice.

 But what was fortunate was that many professors in the graduate program at Tokyo Gakugei University at that time were researching workshops.
 Naturally, my interest shifted there, and I started conducting art workshops for children.
 Together with friends I met in graduate school, we gathered local children for workshops and discussed the insights gained there.
 It was truly practice-based research and became a profound learning experience for me.
 Up until then, I'd only seen school education and my thinking had become rigid.
 But by considering workshops outside of school, I felt that rigidity start to unravel.
 My peers were also people who had advanced to graduate school, so their words, their perspectives, their viewpoints were unique.
 It became a valuable experience to re-examine education from angles different from before.

 At home, my partner and I would often discuss art lessons and contemporary art—things like Brillo Boxes.
 Then my partner said, "I never cared about art before, but this is interesting."
-They added, "I wish I'd had lessons like this.
-Even business people like me, who have no connection to art, could enjoy it this way."
+They added, "I wish I could have taken a class like this.
+Even business people like me, who have no connection to art, could enjoy it in this format."
 That really got me thinking.
-I felt a growing desire to share these lessons not just with middle school students, but with people from all walks of life.
+I felt a desire to share these lessons not just with middle school students, but with all kinds of people in society.

 And so, in the 21st century, the work titled Art Thinking for 13-Year-Olds was born.